 We have developed CARLsim 3, a user-friendly, GPU-accelerated SNN library written in C/C++ that is capable of simulating biologically detailed neural models.
 The present release of CARLsim provides a number of improvements over our prior SNN library to allow the user to easily analyze simulation data, explore synaptic plasticity rules, and automate …

-Michael Beyeler, Kristofor D. Carlson, Ting-Shou Chou, Nikil Dutt, Jeffrey L. Krichmar Proc IEEE IJCNN
+Michael Beyeler, Kristofor D. Carlson, Ting-Shou Chou, Nikil Dutt, Jeffrey L. Krichmar Proceedings of the 2015 International Joint Conference on Neural Networks (IJCNN)

 This paper presents an integrative approach to ego-lane detection that aims to be as simple as possible to enable real-time computation while being able to adapt to a variety of urban and rural traffic scenarios.
 The approach at hand combines and extends a road segmentation method in an illumination-invariant color image, lane markings detection …